ille brighde restaurantg

 If you come for an evening meal with us you can park up overnight in a small camper, preferably with onboard loo!

 The road to Diabaig is not suitable for large motorhomes or caravans.

-Please be aware there are no public toilets in facilities in Diabaig (only a small toilet within the restaurant which has limited opening times).
+Please be aware there are no public toilets in facilities in Diabaig.

-Always dispose of your waste at appropriate sites or bag it and bin it.
+Always dispose of your waste, human and pet, at appropriate disposal sites or bag it and bin it.
 Keep us all clean...
 Thank you